Arch-Noize/react-capstone/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-This website currently has nothing in it!
+This website currently displays a list of monsters ordered in alphabetical order, then by their danger level.
+You can also:
+- Find more information of each monster when clicking the card
+- Filter the list of monsters choosing books from a dropdown

 <p align="right">(<a href="#readme-top">back to top</a>)</p>